niemopen/common-model-format/README.md

 General questions about OASIS Open Projects may be directed to OASIS staff at project-admin@lists.oasis-open-projects.org

+## What's new in version 1.0-alpha.4

+Several changes based on NTAC review of draft NDR 6:

+* Now have a single `Facet` and `FacetType` with a new `FacetCategoryCode`.
+There is no longer any schema validation of facet values.
+* ExtensionOfClass becomes SubClassOf
+* HasProperty becomes PropertyAssociation
+* ListOf becomes ListItemDatatype
+* NamespaceKindCode becomes NamespaceCategoryCode
+* UnionOf becomes UnionMemberDatatype
+* RestrictionDatatype becomes Restriction
+* ListDatatype becomes List
+* UnionDatatype becomes Union

 ## What's new in version 1.0-alpha.3

 Several changes to component names and definitions that align CMF with the metamodel: